How to find your way around the shelves

 Discovery results

-3. Click on the map it button to display the position of the book on the shelf
+3. Click the Map button to see the exact location of the volume in the room

 Immagine